 Abstract

-Prior research has shown evidence of a positive relationship between narcissism and counterproductive work behaviors (CWB), but little is known about how or why this relationship exists.
-The present study explores possibly mediators of the relationship between narcissism and CWB using path analysis of meta-analytic effect sizes amongst variables.
+Prior research has established that there is a positive relationship between narcissism and counterproductive work behavior (CWB), but little is known about how or why this relationship exists.
+The present study explores possibly mediators of the relationship between narcissism and CWB using meta-analytic path analysis.
 Impulsivity, job constraints, aggression, justice, and job satisfaction are all considered as possible mechanisms through which narcissism is related to increased CWB.

-Introduction

-“Unknowingly he desires himself, and the one who praises is himself praised, and, while he courts, is courted, so that, equally, he inflames and burns…he is weakened and melted by love [for himself, until]… when [Echo] saw this, though angered and remembering, she pitied him, and as often as the poor boy said ‘Alas!’ she repeated with her echoing voice ‘Alas!’… (Ovid, pp. 159-160).”

-The term narcissism comes from the story of Narcissus in Ovid’s Greek tragedy, Metamorphoses.
-The young man, Narcissus, cursed by Aphrodite, falls in love with his own reflection in a pool, rejects the advances of the nymph Echo, and ultimately withers away, morphing into a flower beside the pool where his beloved reflection resides.
-Many scholars tell some form of the tale or another to describe the origins from which the clinical (and ultimately trait) definitions of narcissism are derived (Chatterjee and Hambrick, 2007; Rijsenbilt and Commandeur, 2013).
-Much confusion exists as for how to specifically define narcissism, specifically between the clinical and personality psychology disciplines.
-In the clinical context, narcissism is defined by the DSM-V’s Narcissistic Personality Disorder (NPD), and is described as a sort of Molotov cocktail, comprised of grandiosity, vulnerability, and facets associated with pathological narcissism, such as “…psychopathy, interpersonal problems and relational dysfunction, substance use and abuse, aggression and sexual aggression, impulsivity, homicidal ideation, and parasuicidal/suicidal behaviors (Pincus and Lukowitsky, 2010: p.
+The Narcissism is defined by the DSM-V’s Narcissistic Personality Disorder (NPD) as “xxx” (p.). and is associated with “…psychopathy, interpersonal problems and relational dysfunction, substance use and abuse, aggression and sexual aggression, impulsivity, homicidal ideation, and parasuicidal/suicidal behaviors (Pincus and Lukowitsky, 2010: p.
 423).”
 More specifically, narcissism is “…conceptualized as one’s capacity to maintain a relatively positive self-image through a variety of self-, affect-, and field-regulatory processes, and it underlies individuals’ needs for validation and affirmation as well as the motivation to overtly and covertly seek out self-enhancement experiences from the social environment (Pincus and Lukowitsky, 2010: p.
 423).”

 In the personality literature, narcissism is typically considered a trait, rather than a disorder, and is commonly characterized by three sub-facets: Leadership/authority, grandiose exhibitionism, and entitlement/exploitativeness (Ackerman et al., 2012).
 Like clinicians, personality psychologists generally measure narcissism using the Narcissism Personality Inventory, although other measures have recently emerged that seem to capture other facets of narcissism, including vulnerable narcissism in particular (Dickinson and Pincus 2003; Miller et al 2010).
 In the personality literature, narcissism has been linked to other personality traits, of most particular interest being the other two members of the “Dark Triad” of personality: Machiavellianism (Bruk-Lee et al. 2009; Crysel et al. 2013; Kerig and Stellwagen 2010) and psychopathy (Crysel et al. 2013; Jones and Paulhus 2011; Lau and Marsee 2013).
 Other traits that have been demonstrated as correlates with narcissism include those traits commonly referred to as the Big Five personality traits: openness to experience, conscientiousness, extraversion, agreeableness, neuroticism (Paulhus and Williams 2002); leadership (Grijalva, Harms, Newman, Gaddis, and Fraley 2013; Grijalva 2013); cultural and generational differences (Twenge 2011); and interpersonal emotions/traits, such as empathy (Watson, Grisham, Trotter, and Biderman 1984), romantic relationships (Campbell, Brunell, and Finkel 2006), self-enhancement (Paulhus 1998; Farwell and Wohlwend-Lloyd 1998); and craving approval from others (Baumeister and Vohs 2001).